Market Segmentation Trees: Literature Review

-\citet{bernstein2018dynamic} propose a \textit{dynamic} market segmentation approach which adaptively adjusts customer segments and their associated response models as more observations are collected.
-The authors use a Bayesian semi-parametric framework called the \textit{Dirichlet Process Mixture} to model the customers' preferences -- one advantage of this framework is that the number of clusters $K$ does not need to be pre-determined by the practitioner. \citet{yang2016buyer} adapt the $K$-means algorithm to jointly perform market segmentation with response modeling, referring to their approach as \textit{K-Classifiers Segmentation}.
-The algorithm starts with an initial assignment of observations to clusters, and iteratively (1) fits response models within each cluster, and (2) reassigns observations to the clusters whose response model best describes them (according to a given loss function).
-Both the methodology of \citet{bernstein2018dynamic} and \citet{yang2016buyer} do not utilize customer attributes when performing market segmentation -- the works assume that customers have already been pre-grouped into ``customer classes'' according to their demographic information, and the algorithms then map the customer classes to clusters. \citet{baardman2017leveraging} use a similar approach to $K$-Classifiers Segmentation to simultaneously cluster products and fit sales forecasting models within each cluster.
-The authors propose retroactively fitting a classification machine learning model (e.g., logistic regression) for mapping product features to the cluster assignments outputted by the $K$-Classifiers Segmentation method.
+\citet{bernstein2019dynamic} and \cite{kallus2016revealed} propose \textit{dynamic} market segmentation approaches which adaptively adjust customer segments and their associated response models (Dirichlet Process Mixture and Low Rank Conditionally MNL, respectively) as more observations are collected. \citet{yang2016buyer} adapt the $K$-means algorithm to jointly perform market segmentation with response modeling, referring to their approach as \textit{K-Classifiers Segmentation}.
+These methodologies assume customers are from a predefined set of types, and the algorithms then map the customer types to clusters. \citet{baardman2017leveraging} propose retroactively fitting a classification machine learning model (e.g., logistic regression) for mapping product features to the cluster assignments outputted by a $K$-Classifiers Segmentation method.
 In comparison to the aforementioned methods, the MST approach \textit{directly} utilizes available contextual attributes when learning its market segmentation. \citet{jagabathula2018model} propose a method for simultaneous market segmentation and response modeling which (1) fits a response model to the entire population of customers, and (2) segments customers according to how their response behavior differs from the population model (e.g., through a log-likelihood score).
-The approach does not segment customers on the basis of their demographic features, but rather on their observed historical response behavior.
-Therefore, their approach is specialized for personalizing recommendations to \textit{returning} customers, whereas our approach may also be used for personalizing decisions to new customers (assuming that informative contextual attributes are readily available).
+This approach does not segment customers on the basis of their demographic features, but rather on their observed historical response behavior.
+Therefore, their methodology is specialized for personalizing recommendations to \textit{returning} customers, whereas our approach may also be used for personalizing decisions to new customers.